elsy0111/alc_on_keyboard/README.md

 # alc_on_keyboard
-U can operate alc with a keyboard! please use on 1920 * 1080 and fullscreen
+U can operate alc with a keyboard!<br>
+please use on 1920 * 1080 and fullscreen